EXIT 89

 Just last year, our brand-new wastewater collection system started taking septage (toilet water), bathing water, dish, sink and laundry water — along with everything else we put down our drains — to Orleans’ state-of-the-art wastewater treatment facility.
 (While the term “sewering” is often used to describe wastewater disposal, we’ve learned that the more current term is “wastewater collection” — a more accurate and holistic description of water management — so that’s what you’ll see used in this issue.)

-Farther down, 200 to 400 feet underground, there’s more water — lots more.
+Farther down, anywhere from 10 to 400 feet underground, there’s more water — lots more.
 Vast yet invisible to us, a prehistoric subterranean water system — the groundwater — is what keeps our taps flowing, our toilets flushing, our gardens growing, and our laundry clean.
 It’s not an overstatement to say it makes our lives possible.

 Most of us rarely think about our water.
 Where does it come from?
 How does it get into our homes and businesses — and where does it go when it leaves?
 What is the connection between the chemicals we use and the water we drink — or swim in and fish from?
 What — or who — caused the recent cyanobacteria blooms in Crystal and Pilgrim Lakes?